 If excessive bleeding occurs, extra appointments may be necessary for desired outcome or procedure may not be effective.

 Pregnant: Permanent makeup is not advisable.

-Latisse: Does cause some discoloration of the skin and may decrease the time between touchups.
+Latisse: This medication may cause discoloration of the skin and may decrease the time between touchups.

 Lasik: Wait about 3 months for eyeliner procedure.
-All other permanent makeup procedures are ok with no wait.
+All other permanent makeup procedures are ok.

 Eyelift or blepharoplasty: Wait about 3 months.

-Pinkeye: As soon as their infection has cleared, medication completed; Doctor's clearance.
+Pinkeye: As soon as their infection has cleared, medication completed.